South Indian Steamed Semolina Cakes (Rava Idli)

 Heat a non-stick pan and dry roast the Semolina Flour until golden.
 Collect in a bowl and keep aside to cool.

-In the same pan, heat the Frying Oil and add Mustard Seeds, broken Dry Red Chilies, Asafoetida and Curry Leaves and wait till they splutter/crackle.
+In the same pan, heat the Frying Oil and add Mustard Seed, broken Dry Red Chilies, Asafoetida and Curry Leaves and wait till they splutter/crackle.

 Now add Bengal Gram and roast until golden.
 Collect and keep aside.